 (see attached file below)

 It is usually the degree of scattering with the appearance of opalescence that is of interest.
-Opalescence can be determined instrumentally for liquid samples by using a correlation between the EP Opalescence Liquid Standards and a Transmission Haze measurement.
+Opalescence can be determined instrumentally for liquid samples by using a correlation between the EP Opalescence Liquid Standards and a Transmittance Haze measurement.

 The correlation method can be summarized as follows: